zenml-io/zenml/examples/kubernetes_orchestration/README.md

 ### Setup and Register Kubernetes Orchestrator
-After spinning up your Kubernetes cluster in the cloud, you will first need to connect it to your local kubectl as a new kubernetes context.
+After spinning up your Kubernetes cluster in the cloud, you will first need to connect it to your local kubectl as a new Kubernetes context.

 How to do this depends on your cloud provider.
 For AWS EKS, you can do the
 following: